monkeybits1/Angular-data-binding/README.md

 # Angular-data-binding
-Reference on angular data binding
+Reference on angularJS data binding

 Here are some codes that I want to share with coding lovers: